YizhenLiao/Uni-Fold/ufconf/README.md

 The running parameters (`num_replicas`, `protein ID`...) are defined in the JSON file specified by `-t` argument.
 The model (`.pt` checkpoint) used for inference is specified by `-c`.
 In default the script will be run with the input fasta file (will download MSA if needed), the fasta file path is specified by the argument `-i` or `--input_pdbs`.
 The fasta file name is specified by the `fasta` param in the JSON input.
 Other than the fasta file as input, the script can also accept `pdb` and `cif` files as input.
 If you provide the input structure in `.pdb` format, the argument `--from_pdb` should be set, and the input pdb file name should be specified in the `pdb` param in the JSON input.
 If you provide the input structure in `.cif` format, the argument `--from_cif` should be set.

-To run the script:
+To run the script,
-If provide the `.fasta` file as input:
+if provide the `.fasta` file as input:
 ```bash
 python run_ufconf_denoise.py -t example_ufconf/1ake_from_fasta.json -i input_fastas/ -c checkpoint.pt -o ./ufconf_out
 ```